Digital Logistics Market Size and Share

 By Component: Services capture growth momentum

-Mid-market adopters illustrate the shift: 72% now favor service contracts over direct software ownership to avoid capex and accelerate ROI.
-Providers such as Tech Mahindra bundle low-code accelerators and AI toolkits so clients can reconfigure workflows in days rather than quarters.
+Mid-market adopters illustrate the shift; 72% now favor service contracts over direct software ownership to avoid capex and accelerate ROI.
+Providers such as Tech Mahindra bundle low-code accelerators and AI toolkits, allowing clients to reconfigure workflows in days rather than quarters.
 This flexibility is crucial as regulations, demand patterns, and sustainability targets evolve.
 Solution vendors respond by unbundling modules and offering pay-as-you-scale commercial models, ensuring the digital logistics market continues to diversify.

 Digital Logistics Market: Market Share by Component